 I was admitted into a neurology ward and treated with IV steroids for five days.
 The steroids also reduce the inflammation in the cord which was causing the aches, pains, and other symptoms.

 The IV treatment began to regain my energy and feeling, and my strength began returning to my legs.
-I was now able to transfer myself from the hospital bed into the chair beside it, walk short distances with aid (e.g. to the toilet and shower), and stand independently on my strengthening legs.
+I was now able to transfer myself from the hospital bed into the chair beside it, walk short distances with aid (e.g. to the toilet and shower), and stand independently.

 The next phase of recovery involved my taking oral steroids (Prednisolone) starting at 50mg.
 Whilst on the neurology ward they checked my heart rate, blood pressure and temperature daily, and they performed blood tests every other day.